 You could opt to take your whole pot as a cash lump sum.
 The first 25% would be tax free however the rest would be taxed at your highest rate.
 This option could leave you facing a large tax bill .
 Another downside of this option is you could run out of money and your dependants would not receive a regular income should you die.

 Retirees can choose any of the above options or a combination of any of the options.
 As there are so many different permutations it is advisable that you take expert advice before making any decision.
 At IP Wealth Management we have the expertise to guide you through the whole process.
 We realise that there are many factors influencing what may be the best option for you and we will endeavour to help you make the very best decision for your particular circumstances.

 At IP Wealth Management we treat all our customers as individuals and recognise that different options may be appropriate for different people dependent upon when you wish to stop working or if you just want to reduce your hours.
 Your age and health may also be a factor to consider as is whether you have dependants.
 Another key factor could be your objectives and attitude to risk.
 Our trained advisors will help to talk you through all your options before making any informed decision.

 At IP Wealth Management we have expertise in dealing with all types of pensions from personal pensions and self invested personal pensions right through to occupational pension schemes.
 Don't leave your retirement to chance - contact the experts at I.P.
 Wealth Management.

-IP Wealth Management Limited is an appointed representative of Intrinsic Financial Planning LTD and Intrinsic Mortgage Planning LTD which are authorised and regulated by the Financial Conduct Authority.
+IP Wealth Management Limited is an appointed representative of Quilter Financial Services Limited and Quilter Mortgage Planning Limited which are authorised and regulated by the Financial Conduct Authority.